mycloudfun/kubernetes-fundamentals/exercise-5/README.md

 # Exercise-5

 Welcome to exercise-5.
-Here we will try to configure and modify ReplicaSet object
+Here we will try to configure and modify ReplicaSet object.

 ## Sample commands